gklyne/annalist/documents/FAQs/FAQ_API.md

 It is also possible for other applications on the Annalist server to read and write directly to Annalist's collection data storage files (subject to access permissions, of course).

+### HTTP interface

+The HTTP interface isn't documented separately: it's just an HTTP GET to the same URI that is used to display the content in a browser, content negotiated to JSON-LD (which generates an HTTP redirect response).
+Alternatively, if you browse to a page containing the data you want to access, you'll find two links at the bottom:  "JSON-LD" and "DATA" (they return the same data but with different MIME types).
+You can grab the URL to use from there.

+A similar thing works for collection entity listings, where a key "annal:entity_list" in the result data contains a list of all the selected entities.

+I'd suggest experimenting with the CURL tool to get a feel for what is available.